-It’s long been touted as an oasis for parents of very young children with a sandpit out the back and lots of room to have a little wander.
-Birdie Num Num is a bit of a saviour for the tired parent who wants respite and distraction for their child, but is also after good food for themselves (and their kids).
+Long touted as an oasis for parents of very young children with a sandpit out the back and lots of room to have a little wander, Birdie Num Num is a bit of a saviour for the tired parent who wants respite from and distraction for their child, but is also after good food for themselves (and their kids).

-An old butcher shop that is now converted into a smart cafe, dressed eclectically with homage to the Peter Sellars film after which it’s named, leads out the back to the play area, well-heated with a simple concrete floor, tables and chairs.
-If kids aren’t your thing, or your responsibility, the front cafe is the spot to sit and enjoy a menu that is relaxed, generous and full of combinations to satisfy and surprise.
+An old butcher shop converted into a smart cafe, dressed eclectically with homage to the Peter Sellers film, The Party, after which it’s named, leads out the back to the play area.
+It’s well-heated with a simple concrete floor, tables and chairs.
+If kids aren’t your thing, or your responsibility, the front cafe is the spot to sit and enjoy a menu that’s relaxed, generous and full of combinations to satisfy and surprise.